St Andrew's Church, Headington

 St Andrew's Church, Headington is a Church of England parish church in the village of Old Headington, Oxfordshire, England, now absorbed as part of the suburb of Headington in the city of Oxford.
 The church building is located in St Andrew's Road.
 It is a Grade II* listed building.

 History

 The church was built c.1160 in the Norman style.
 A south aisle and tower were added in the 13th century.
 In 1862, J. C. Buckler lengthened the nave.

 Present day

-The parish stands in the Traditional Catholic tradition of the Church of England.
-The parish passed Resolutions A and B in 2010 to show that it rejected the ordination of women.
+The parish stood in the Traditional Catholic tradition of the Church of England.
+The parish had passed Resolutions A and B in 2010 to show that it rejected the ordination of women.
 As of 2018, however, the Revd Jennifer Strawbridge is listed as "assisting clergy" on the church's website.
+By 2024, the church had moved in to a liberal Catholic tradition.